DennisHsu716/handtracking.github.io/README.md

     import mediapipe as mp
     import math
 ## Usage
-Through the computer's camera, hand movements can be detected in real-time, allowing for the distinction of various gestures
+Through the computer's camera, hand movements can be detected in real-time, allowing for the distinction of various gestures.

 ![image](https://github.com/DennisHsu716/handtracking.github.io/blob/main/video/video.gif)